 In response, the DEA defended its position by explaining that classifying the substance schedule 1 was nothing more than a "tracking procedure."
 More specifically, the DEA claimed it wanted to be able to better monitor scientific discoveries, and thus, be able to create a proper determination regarding the substance.
 To me, this is just another instance of government overreach with the intention of increasing revenue through fines and incarceration.

 CBD’s Health Uses

 It's saddening because CBD is used for various conditions and symptoms.
 It's well-known for treating severe pain, anxiety, and other mental illnesses, in a very safe manner.
+It can be as easy as taking CBD edibles and gummies to help treat symptoms.
 Side-effects are far and few and some and the benefits outweigh the negatives.
 And due to the DEA's decision to change its classification, some research labs are having potential medicines being delayed as the approval process has become a patchwork of bureaucratic red tape.

 The FDA’s Stance

 "Cannabidiol (CBD) is one of the active cannabinoids identified in cannabis.
 CBD has been shown to be beneficial in experimental models of several neurological disorders, including those of seizure and epilepsy.
 In the United States, CBD-containing products are in human clinical testing in three therapeutic areas, but no such products are approved by FDA for marketing for medical purposes in the United States.
 CBD is a Schedule I controlled substance under the CSA.
 At the 37th (2015) meeting of the ECDD, the committee requested that the Secretariat prepare relevant documentation to conduct pre-reviews for several substances, including CBD."